How Long is the Timeline for Buying a Business?

 - Full Diligence – 3 – 4 weeks (total for items below)

-- Review tax returns, financial statements, 941 returns, sales tax returns, bank statements, licensing issues, customer records, vendor records, etc (If you want to improve your accounting knowledge click here)
+- Review tax returns, financial statements, 941 returns, sales tax returns, bank statements, licensing issues, customer records, vendor records, etc.

-- Negotiate terms of any lease assumptions for buildings, equipment, etc with whomever holds the leases.
+- Negotiate terms of any lease assumptions for buildings, equipment, etc. with whoever holds the leases.

-- Meet with SBA loan officer and prepare loan application and business plan for submission to Small Business Administration.
-Click here for a article on using an SBA Loan to buy a business.
+- Are you using Small Business Administration Loan to Buy a Business?
+Meet with SBA loan officer and prepare the loan application and business plan for submission to Small Business Administration.
+Click here for an article on using an SBA Loan to buy a business.

-- Meet with 401(k) Plan rollover specialists to begin process to utilize your 401(k) retirement funds for use as down payment.
+- Are you using 401K to buy a business?
+Meet with 401(k) Plan rollover specialists to begin the process to utilize your 401(k) retirement funds for use as down payment.

 - Apply for any licenses necessary for operating the business.